hkotek/hkotek.com/_posts/2026-01-25-translating-linguist-to-tech-skills.md

 7. Maintain clear guidelines, change logs, and versioning so the taxonomy remains stable and auditable over time
 8. Understand how annotated data will be used in model training and evaluation, including impacts on bias, performance, and generalization

+If we return to the examples in the [first section](#designing-annotation-projects-is-like-designing-human-subjects-studies) of this post, I mentioned several types of annotation projects, including (a) identify entities in a text and classify them into types such as person, group, business, or event; ... (d) listen to a synthetic voice, decide how natural it sounds, and tag problematic parts with relevant flags.
+These types of projects may come with predefined ontologies, or you may need to define or refine them.
+[Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) is a common task in NLP, which has well established categories such as person, organization, location, event, date/time expressions, measurements, and more.
+You may need to adapt this label space, expand, or constrain it, to fit the needs of the model you are working on.
+Likewise if you are working on tagging parts of synthetically generated speech for problems, you may develop a set of tags such as "pitch is too low", "duration is too long", "lacks aspiration", or "segments overlap", and you may consider how to define and adapt those tags for use by naive labelers.[^2]

 To me, this is very much like theory development.
 You step into a new dataset that someone has collected; you spend some time exploring it, identifying generalizations and edge cases; you start experimenting with a proposal to explain the data; you may collect some more data where you think something might be missing or multiple hypotheses could be correct.
 You might use labels like "grammatical/ungrammatical" or "natural/unnatural".
 You may use labels like {CP, TP, vP, VP} or {epistemic, deontic, root, circumstantial, possibility}.
 If there's an existing label space that works, you may use it and just refine the definitions, hierarchies, or relations.
 If there's a portion of the data that isn't explained, you may define a new label or redefine the entire (or a part of the) existing label space.
 You might argue that what you're seeing actually isn't a modal at all, but an evidential.
 That the language you're looking at motivates a new type of phase.
 That the pronoun in this Austronesian language is really a logophor, but we have to redefine what logophors are so they apply not only to more common ones found in African language but also to these new ones you just discovered.

 The ability of linguists to take a messy, unstructured dataset, and impose structure on it, to identify what is relevant and what is not, to iterate and refine the definitions, to find the edge cases, generalizations, and exceptions, is a rare and very useful skill.

 ## Interlude